-The 3rd annual Transportation-as-a-Service (TaaS) Technology event is a two-day global conference and exhibition dedicated to covering the key topics of Autonomous, Connected, Electric, Shared (ACES) mobility, the new emerging business models disrupting the industry and the tools which will be required to make it a reality.
-The event is a high level b2b forum, a one stop shop covering all important topics and bringing the industry together for two days, under the one roof.
-The conference takes place on the 20th and 21st October, at The University of Warwick, The Slate, Coventry, UK.
+The 3rd annual Transportation-as-a-Service (TaaS) Technology event will take place as a two-day virtual event dedicated to covering the key topics of Autonomous, Connected, Electric, Shared (ACES) mobility, the new emerging business models disrupting the industry and the tools which will be required to make it a reality.
+The event is a high level b2b forum, a one stop shop covering all important topics and bringing the industry together digitally.
+The conference takes place on the 10th and 11th November.

 2020 is shaping up to be a decisive year in the disruption of the mobility industry, accelerated by the COVID19 pandemic – the way we transport people and goods is destined to change forever.
 If you are involved in the industry, TaaS Technology is your must attend event, providing delegates with an invaluable and comprehensive overview of the challenges and opportunities which lie ahead.

-The content will be delivered with a mix of presentations, panel discussions and workshops, focussing on audience interaction.
-Unique and intimate networking is an important part of the event and is facilitated with a conference networking portal for the virtual event, allowing you to connect with fellow attendees before the event and make meetings for the two day of the event – making business development easy and allowing you to make the most of your networking time at the event.Register Now View Themes
+The content will be delivered with a mix of presentations and panel sessions focussing on audience interaction.
+Unique networking is an important part of the event and is facilitated with a conference networking portal for the virtual event, allowing you to connect with colleagues before the event and after the event – making business development easy.Register Now View Themes

 If your company is working to help shape the future of mobility, either as an established player in the industry or an up and coming start-up then you need to understand the challenges the industry is facing and the opportunities which will arise.